Transforming Lives

 Focused research platforms at work for patients

-Harnessing groundbreaking science for patients has led to many firsts – the first approved treatment for Duchenne in the world, the first approved gene therapy directly infused into the brain, and the first approved small molecule splicing modifier.
-Our innovative pipeline continues to expand as we discover and develop treatments using the newest technologies available.
+Our approved therapies in the U.S. and other countries include a series of firsts: the first approved treatment for Duchenne muscular dystrophy in the world, the first approved gene therapy directly infused into the brain, and the first approved small molecule splicing modifier.
+We continue to invest in a diverse pipeline for conditions with significant unmet need.

 Clinical Trials